Graduate Certificate in Australian Nursing (EPIQ)Graduate Certificate

 Critical thinking and analysis: reflective practice, self-appraisal, professional development, evidence and research for practice.

-Coordination of care: leadership and care management, co-ordination, organisation and provision of nursing care of individuals /groups, planning, implementation and evaluation of care, health informatics.
+Provision and coordination of care: leadership and care management, co-ordination, organisation and provision of nursing care of individuals /groups, planning, implementation and evaluation of care, health informatics.

 Collaborative and therapeutic practice: establishing, sustaining and concluding professional relationships with individuals/groups.
 Provision of independent and interdisciplinary health care.